t0tacci0/CodeSurvey/README.md

 - Resolved
     - I changed the if statement before each sub-question and now the worksheet show the right choices for each row.

+- There was a problem about storing user name data.They were displayed on first row and first column of the choices worksheet causing errors for appended answers.I tried to change the position of user names but the problem wasnt fixed.

+- Resolved
+    - I created a new worksheet called user_name only for user names.
 ---

 ### Deployment and local development